nlebeck/savegame-sync/README.md

 # savegame-sync
 A utility to synchronize savegame files for GOG games with OneDrive.

+## On hold

+This project is on hold until I find a solution for bugs associated with using Streams with the OneDrive SDK (described in this issue: https://github.com/OneDrive/onedrive-sdk-csharp/issues/204).

+## Goal

 The goal of this project is to make a lightweight application that allows users to easily synchronize their savegame files for GOG games.
 Right now, GOG does not provide a cloud save utility like Steam Cloud, so users have to manually copy savegame files between computers.
 This application will maintain cloud saves in a user's OneDrive account and provide a simple interface for synchronizing those save files with local files.

 ## Plan